gethop-dev/pubsub/README.md

 user>
 ```

 Next we subscribe to the queue we are interested in.
 When subscribing to a queue, we also need to specify the queue attributes to use (in case it hasn't been declared before, the subscriber declares it too).
-We are also going to specify an optional configuration setting for the consumer: `:auto-ack`, so the library automatically ACKs to the broker every received messsage:
+We are also going to specify an optional configuration setting for the consumer: `:auto-ack`, so the library automatically ACKs to the broker every received message:

 When we subscribe to a queue, we receive a `tag` from the broker that we later need to cancel the subscription.
 So keep it around.
 NOTICE: if there were pending, un-ACKed messages in the queue from previous attempts, we might receive them when we execute the `core/subscribe!` method call.